Skip to main content

 • Reveals your most qualified traffic sources

-The traditional problem: You prospect 1,000 companies to convert 10.
-99% of your energy is wasted without analyzing the right variables.
+The traditional problem: you prospect 1,000 companies to convert 10.
+Nearly all of your energy goes to contacts with no active need.

-The Rodz approach: Identify the 50 companies that currently have a real need through predictive analysis and data science techniques, and reach out at the right moment with the right message.
+Rodz’s approach: identify the 50 companies that currently have a real need, and reach out at the right moment with a message grounded in their specific context.

-1. Automatic Detection Rodz continuously scans 100+ types of intent signals and alerts you to those matching your target, thanks to its algorithms and models.
+1. Automatic detection Rodz continuously scans 108 types of intent signals and flags those matching your target criteria.

-3. AI-Generated Messages No more blank page.
-Rodz automatically generates personalized messages based on your prospect’s latest news and an analysis of their needs.
+3. AI-generated messages No blank page.
+Rodz generates a personalized message based on the prospect’s latest news and the signal that triggered the alert.

 Action plan: your transformation in 3 steps